arriolac/OpenShakespeareData/README.md

       }, //more annotations ...
 ```
 <h5>expected schema</h5>
-We want the data shown above to look like this:
+We want the annotations.json data shown above to look like this so that it will work with the plugin:
 ```javascript
 // Annotation Ranges
 var Ranges = new Schema({